HarishAehesu/EGL301_222953Q/README.md

 Adds an existing movie to the user's list by name.

 ###  10. viewmovies()
-Displays all movies the site has
+Displays all movies the site has.